alexdebelka/navira_v1/NEW_FEATURES_SUMMARY.md

   - **Interactive Popups**: Show hospital name, patient count, and percentage
   - **Visual Legend**: On-map legend with dark text on light background for visibility
   - **Enhanced Arrows**: Blue flow lines with triangular arrow markers showing direction
+  - **Address Connection**: Red connection line from your address to the nearest city with patient flow data
   - **Debug Information**: Clear feedback about what's being visualized and any issues
   - **Adaptive Region Section**: Shows selected city information regardless of search method
   - **Detailed Analysis**: Comprehensive breakdown of top destinations and geographic distribution